feynmantf/unsplit-keyboard/README.md

-# WIP!! (firmware and schematic work but not PCB or any other files) - I will get back to working on it when the semester ends/when I have the time
+# WIP!! (firmware and schematic work but i havent gotten around to the new pcb layout) - I will get back to working on it when the semester ends/when I have the time
 # all files in [early revisions/final but with microcontrollers](/early%20revisions/final%20but%20with%20microcontrollers) still work, i just dont like the layout lol

 # kaluza kb